5 Tips for Minimizing Translation Costs

-Translation and Localization might not be included or accounted for a large proportion in the budget of many companies.
-However, at some point of your businesses, you will need to translate and localize your business documents, website, or app to reach a new potential foreign market.
-With such sudden need arises, the question is how to balance between a high-quality translation and a limited budget?
+Translation and Localization might not be included or accounted for a large proportion of the budget of many companies.
+However, at some point in your business, you will need to translate and localize your business documents, website, or app to reach a new potential foreign market.
+With such a sudden need arises, the question is how to balance a high-quality translation and a limited budget.
 Or in other words, how to achieve a cost-effective translation project.

 Here are 5 tips to minimize translation costs without sacrificing quality.

-What’s more, you also need to decide which language(s) your content will be translated into?
-If you are testing the waters, choose 1 or 2 potential languages to start with, then depending on the results, you will plan your next moves.
-A good plan gives you time to prepare and find the most suitable resource to implement your translation project.
-Plus, a rush translation might cost you 1.5 or even 2 times than a normal translation.
-So planning gives you time to heads-up the translators and of course, reduce the costs.
+Although this step seems obvious, a lot of people still miss it or make mistakes.
+A good plan is a key to a cost-effective translation project.
+It gives you time to prepare and find the most suitable resource to implement your translation project.
+A rush process might raise the translation cost to 1.5 or even 2 times more than a normal rate.
+Needless to say, planning ahead gives you time to heads-up the translators and of course, reduce the translation costs.

 Most translators charge money based on the number of words they translate.
 That means if you can cut down on the number of words, you reduce the translation costs.
 So you should start by optimizing your source content before sending it to translators.
-This might take you hours to complete but it will be worthy.
-Below are some tips to have an economical translation-friendly content:
+This might take you hours to complete but it will be worth it.
+Below are some tips to have economical translation-friendly content:

 - Reduce wordy sentences and lengthy words.
 You should paraphrase the original long sentences with shorter and simpler words.

-- Remove unnecessary part of your content such as idioms, jargon, metaphors, or expressions that are only familiar with your local culture.
+- Remove unnecessary parts of your content such as idioms, jargon, metaphors, or expressions that are only familiar with your local culture.

 - Avoid text in graphics.
-To translate the text in a picture or chart, the translators extract the text out of the graphic, translate them into the target languages, then insert them into the graphic again.
+To translate the text into a picture or chart, the translators extract the text out of the graphic, translate them into the target languages, and then insert them into the graphic again.
 The process takes too much time, and time is money.
-So instead of embedding text into graphics, try using the captions.
+So instead of embedding text into graphics, try using captions.

 - Blank space is important too.
 The length of your content tends to expand as you translate it from English to other languages.
 Thus, to keep the eye-catching original format, you should adjust your content and leave enough white space for the additional length.

 The translation industry has long been mystified as a “human-only” industry while in reality, it is assisted by many software and apps, especially the CAT Tools.
-Thanks to the Translation Memory (TM) in CAT Tools, you can save a great deal of money as you only pay for new words that translators actually translate.
+Thanks to the Translation Memory (TM) in CAT Tools, you can reduce the translation cost significantly as you only pay for new words that translators actually translate.
 Also, less time is needed for your translation while the consistency of the translation increases.
 By making the most of this technology, you can easily achieve both targets: best quality and low costs.
 CAT Tools are even more effective for long-term translation projects.
 As the TM is getting bigger and bigger after each project, the money you pay is lessened.